vanHeemstraSystems/git-commands-headstart/README.md

 Based on "Git and Github - must know commands to make your first commit" at https://dev.to/juni/git-and-github---must-know-commands-to-make-your-first-commit-333c

+Based on "Git Reverting to Previous Commit – How to Revert to Last Commit" at https://www.freecodecamp.org/news/git-reverting-to-previous-commit-how-to-revert-to-last-commit/

 ## git status

 Check if there are already some changes tracked in the repository by git? git status will list any files that are changed.